gvwilson/thirdbit/src/fiction/santas/index.md

 that had nothing to do with how cold he had been a few minutes ago.
 "And you're— they're—"

-"It started off with just a handful of weirdos,"
+"At first their were just a handful of them,"
 Santa Hood's muffled voice said from under the blanket.
 "After Sensei Tumbly and others got everyone to understand that it's okay for santas to marry santas and elves to marry elves,